NetsBlox/NetsBlox/src/client/notes.md

         + Recalculates the layout based on the latest sizes of the children

-# Connect/Disconnect Network Button
-## Checkpoints:
-+ Create a nice icon for it
-    + Probably in `SpriteMorph` (though I will need to draw it programmatically :/)

-## Previous Checkpoints:
-+ Create the functionality

 # Selecting Specific Groups
 + The user should be able to name the groups
 + Otherwise, they can use the default names?